 - 1. Information provided by parents and carers, and the views of the child. - 2.
-Consideration of your child's attainment in relation to the National Curriculum for their age/year group. - 3.
+Consideration of your child's attainment in relation to the curriculum for their age/year group. - 3.
 Standardised screening/assessments/diagnostic testing. - 4.
 Teacher assessments and observations. - 5.
 Information/reports from other agencies and professionals (Health; Social Care; Education; Trafford Special Educational Needs Advisory Service; Educational Psychology Service).
 Parental permission will be sought by the Class Teacher/SENCO (Special Educational Needs Co-ordinator) before any external referral is made.

 The aim of these assessments is to properly understand your child's individual needs, to enable us to provide the correct level and type of support to allow your child to fulfil their potential.
 If you have any concerns regarding your child's education or well-being, or feel that your child may have Special Educational Needs please contact your child's teacher initially to discuss your concerns.
-After speaking with your child's class teacher if you still have questions/concerns please make an appointment to meet with the SENCO, this can be done via the school office. .